-Let us take saving for retirement for example.
-The first thing you’d want to know is the amount you’d spend in the first year when you retire.
-You’d then want to inflation-adjust that amount each year through your retirement.
+Let us use saving for retirement as an example.
+The first thing you would want to know is the amount you would spend in the first year of your retirement.
+You’d then want to inflation-adjust that amount each year through retirement.

-You’d then want to know how long will retirement last.
-A 100-year life expectancy is what I’d assume but you can adjust that number to your liking.
+You’d then want to know how long retirement will last.
+A 100-year life expectancy is what I would assume but you can adjust that number to what you think is right.
+Average life expectancy for anyone born in these United States is eighty years.

-But once you know the target amount to save up to, you’d want to bring that amount to the present assuming reasonable rates of return.
-You’d then subtract from that what you have already saved and that difference is the amount you’d want to save more of between now and when you retire.
+But once you know the target amount to save up to, you’d then want to bring that amount to the present, assuming reasonable rates of return.
+You would then subtract from that what you have already saved, and that difference is the amount you’d want to save from now till you retire.

-So say you are 50 years old and have $1.75 million saved, spread across a few accounts.
+So, say you are 50 years old and have $1.75 million saved spread across several accounts.
 And you want to retire in 10 years and draw $75,000 in inflation-adjusted income for 40 years in retirement.
-That is planning for 100-year life expectancy that we talked about.
+That is planning for a 100-year life expectancy that we just talked about.

-So how much more would you need to save each year till you retire?
-Crunching the numbers gets us $32,000 that you have to save more of each year till you retire.
+How much more would you need to save each year till you retire?
+Crunching the numbers gets us $32,000 to save each year.

 But say with everything remaining the same, you want more spending buffer that allows you to draw $100,000 in income from your savings.
-That will now require you to save $130,000 each year.
+This will now require you to save $130,000 each year.

-How is that possible?
-All you wanted is $25,000 more spending power but why do you have to save four times more?
-That is because you are drawing $25,000 more in inflation-adjusted money from your portfolio for 40 years in retirement but you only have 10 years to save for that.
-And the amount you have to save is four times more due to how compound interest works.
+For $25,000 more spending power, you need to now save FOUR times more each year.
+How?
+That is because you are drawing $25,000 more in inflation-adjusted money from your portfolio for 40 years in retirement, but you only have 10 years to save for it.
+And blame compound interest for that twisted math.

-But say you delay retirement by two years to age 62.
-To guarantee the same $75,000 in income stream for now 38 years in retirement, you only have to save $5,000 more each year.
+But say that savings goal is tough to meet, and you can delay retirement by just two years to age 62.
+To guarantee the same $75,000 income stream for now 38 years in retirement, you only have to save $5,000 more each year.
+Much easier.

 Knowing how much to save for a big goal like retirement sorts other things out in life.
 Once you know that you are on track, you can then spend freely on things that matter in the present knowing that the future is taken care of.